 The Legendary Whitetails Anchorage Parka is a popular jacket for a reasonable price.
 The Anchorage Parka is stylish and kept us relatively warm, but it lacks lofty insulation for days when temperatures drop below freezing.
-Compared to the Marmot Montreaux or the Rab Deep Cover Parka, this contender did not compare.
+Compared to the Marmot Montreaux or the North Face Gotham II Hooded Down Jacket, this contender did not compare.
 Despite not being the warmest in our fleet, we were impressed with how stylish it was.
 It reached just above the knee and is loaded with elegant details, like a faux fur ruff around the hood, a smooth exterior, placket snaps on the back, and pockets.
-The qualities of these features weren't as good as our Editors' Choice, the Canada Goose Kensington Parka, but the Legendary Whitetails Anchorage Parka was dramatically cheaper; 765 dollars cheaper, in fact.
+The qualities of these features weren't as good as our Editors' Choice, the Canada Goose Kensington Parka, but the Legendary Whitetails Anchorage Parka was dramatically cheaper — $765 cheaper.

 Legendary Whitetails Anchorage Parka Review